turingschool/frontend-lightning-talks/schedule-1810.md

 20. Tom Wilhoit - Front End Hip - how to stay in the know on all the things
 21. Pairing approaches - all the types and pros/cons
 22. Tips for crafting your “Developer Identity”
-23. Team collaboration: github/PR etiquette, good workflows, best practices
+23. Tim -Team collaboration: github/PR etiquette, good workflows, best practices
 24. Adam Niedzwiecki - Breaking the problem down + best pseudo coding practices
 25. WTF Webpack?
 And why do I care?
 26. CSS Styleguides